datacraft-dsc/DEPs/0/README.md

 ## Consumer

-A participant in the data system who acquires and utilises Assets in the Data Ecosystem.
+A participant in the data system who acquires and/or utilises Assets in the Data Ecosystem.

 ## Content